-JCWA participates in Model United Nations with other high schools.
+Participates in Model United Nations with other high schools.
 Students travel to college and university campuses which sponsor, for a weekend, the Model UN.
 Participants represent an assigned country at a Model UN to debate, politic, and give speeches before both committees and the General Assembly in an attempt to gain support for resolutions that are in their country's interest.
 Prior to the Model UN, students research the position of their assigned country on six issues which have been placed on the agenda for that session, prepare position papers, and meet in strategy sessions with students from neighboring schools who form a geographical `bloc'.
 JCWA is open to all grade levels, and workshops are offered to students seeking practice or experience.
 Public speaking is not required; but an interest in world affairs, government, geography or politics is helpful.

-is a growing extracurricular which complements the students' involvement in the Latin language, Roman history, and ancient culture.
+A growing extracurricular which complements the students' involvement in the Latin language, Roman history, and ancient culture.
 This year the club plans to publish a Latin Eye which will be written completely in Latin and which will accommodate all levels of Latin students.
 The club plans to continue its philanthropic activities such as the Easter Egg Hunt which was a joint venture with St. Joseph Academy last year.
 The club will also continue its tradition of making banners for select football games.
 The organization is always looking for new sources of enthusiasm and zeal.

 Moderator: Mr. Joseph Zebrak '87

-This ensemble is comprised of student vocalists and student instrumentalists who lead the musical worship of the Saint Ignatius High School community.
+Comprised of student vocalists and student instrumentalists who lead the musical worship of the Saint Ignatius High School community.
 Students rehearse weekly after school in preparation for Eucharistic liturgies and prayer services.
 Students interested in participating in ANY capacity are encouraged to contact the director.

 Moderator: Mr. Jason Falkofsky

-THE MAGIC GATHERING
+THE MAGIC CARD CLUB

-The Magic Gathering is a club for students who play Magic and other collectable card games.
+A club for students who play Magic and other collectable card games.
 The club gathers on the first day of each week for one-on-one, team, color, and emperor matches.
 At least once a quarter there is a Type I or Type II tournament.
 The club keeps members aware of the latest releases and expansions to the CCA.